 Frequently Asked Questions About Being a Medical Assistant

 Answer: A person in this field should have strong communication skills, the ability to handle a high volume of work at a fast pace, and a high level of empathy.
 This position works with people who are not at their physical best.
 Therefore it is important that you are able to remain courteous and professional at all times.

 Answer: Typically, medical assistants perform bookkeeping, ask about patient histories, record vital signs, send office correspondence, prepare examination rooms, ensure insurance billing, draw blood, update medical records, schedule appointments, and explain procedures, prescriptions, and more to patients when necessary.
 This list can expand or contract depending on where the medical assistant is employed.

 Answer: Nationwide, the average salary for a medical assistant is about $37,190 USD, according to the U.S. Bureau of Labor Statistics.
 An additional $15,000 a year can be received in bonuses and benefits.
 The salary can increase depending upon the level of training, location, experience, and credentials.

 Answer: Certification is voluntary for medical assistants.
 With certification, a higher salary can be asked for or will be given upon offer.
 Even though it is not required, certified medical assistants are often showed them preference by employers when hiring.
 To become certified, you need to meet the eligibility requirements and take the certification examination.

 Answer: Training to become a medical assistant depends on the level of education you wish to have.
 Certificates and diplomas can be earned in less than a year.
-Meanwhile, an associate’s degree typically takes between 18 months and two years to complete.
+Meanwhile, an associate’s degree program typically takes between 18 months and two years to complete.

 Answer: As stated earlier, medical assistants are in high demand in the state of Florida, specifically in Miami.
 It is very likely that you will find a job upon graduation, especially if you are bilingual in Spanish.
 As a career, it is easily transferable to other states as well, without having to retrain or recertify.
 Other states have the need for assistants fluent in other languages such as Mandarin.